Hugo Almeida: Beşiktaş

-Later years
+Later career

 On 7 October 2014, free agent Almeida signed for Serie A newcomers Cesena.
 However, he struggled at his new club, managing only seven starts and terminating his contract by mutual consent on 20 January 2015.
 A week later, he joined Russia's Kuban Krasnodar.

 Almeida moved to Anzhi Makhachkala who had just returned to the Russian Premier League on 8 July 2015.
 After just six months, both parties parted ways by mutual consent.

 On 16 January 2016, Almeida returned to Germany and signed for Hannover 96 until summer 2017, reuniting with former Werder Bremen boss Thomas Schaaf in the process.
 He scored in his first appearance seven days later, but in a 2–1 home loss against Darmstadt 98.
 In February, he received a retrospective three-match ban for an elbow on FC Augsburg's Dominik Kohr, as the season ended with relegation.

 Almeida joined AEK Athens from the Super League Greece on 18 July 2016, on a two-year contract.
 He scored twice in the first 15 minutes of his debut, a 4–1 home win over Xanthi on 11 September.

 On 26 April 2017, in the return leg of the semi-finals of the Greek Football Cup against Olympiacos, Almeida played as an emergency goalkeeper for the first time in his career, after Giannis Anestis was sent off in the closing minutes of the game.
 His team eventually advanced to the final on away goals, after a 2–2 aggregate draw.

 Almeida's contract was terminated by mutual consent on 30 August 2017.
 The following day he signed a one-year deal with Hajduk Split from the Croatian First Football League, with the option for a further season.

 Almeida returned to Portugal after an absence of 12 years in July 2018, at the age of 34.
 Citing family reasons, he agreed to a two-year contract at Académica de Coimbra.
 He made his LigaPro debut on 18 August, playing 36 minutes in a 1–0 home defeat against Paços de Ferreira and eventually acting as a goalkeeper after Peterson Peçanha was sent off.

 On 6 February 2020, Almeida announced his retirement.
-He went instantly into coaching Académica's under-23 team.